You Can Spend The Night In This Game Of Thrones' Star's Actual Castle

 Advertisement

-Candy told the Daily Mail last year that after years of renting out rooms as a bed and breakfast, the couple's children convinced them to modernise a bit.
+Candy told the Daily Mail last year that after years of renting out rooms as a bed and breakfast, the couple's children convinced them to modernize a bit.

 "My children all encouraged me to do it," she said about Airbnb.
 "It's just keeping up with the times.
 It's the way things are going.
 It's quick and clean.
 Rose uses it in other places.
 She said, 'Why don't you try it?' and helped me set it up."